 I would come up with ideas that were good, but didn’t fit the mold and personally, I desire the consistency to know when I’m done buying gifts, I’m simply done.
 It becomes a check-box instead of a never-ending list or a moving target.

-So I thought about it and figured out a different 4 gift rule that will change what Christmas means for kids.
+So I thought about it and figured out a different 4 gift rule that will change what gifts mean for our kids.
 It’s not all about having a long list of wants or fueling their consumerism.
-And it’s also not all about them, which is what I feared on many levels with how Christmas was morphing for our family.
+And it’s also not all about them, which is what I feared on many levels.
 Coupled with our toy buy-back, it’s slowing changing how our kids see gift giving and receiving.

-A 4-gift rule alternative to adopt this Christmas and at Birthdays
+A 4-gift rule alternative to adopt this year

-Products are affiliate links; we earn from qualifying Christmas and Birthday gift purchases.
+Products are affiliate links; we earn from qualifying gift purchases.

 I want to teach that holidays are about giving and about sharing on top of faith.
 Not consumerism that out-shadows all else.

 So from now on, we have a little rhyme we’ve replaced the other 4 gift rule one with that we LOVE.
-And it works for pretty much all holidays and not just Birthday or Christmas.
+And it works for pretty much any gift-giving event.

 Watch the 4 gift rule video: